 View the Draft Vision Plan (PDF, 17 MB)

 John Trevino Jr. Metropolitan Park at Morrison Ranch consists of approximately 330 acres of parkland on FM 969.
 The property, which is bound by FM 969 to the north and the Colorado River to the south, was purchased by the Austin Parks and Recreation Department in 2003.
 In 2006, Austin City Council voted to name the park after John Trevino Jr., Austin’s first Latino Council Member and Mayor Pro Tem.

 The property has been utilized for farming and ranching operations up until 2016.
 It currently contains a paved entry drive, two-track dirt roads, a farm house and several out buildings.
 From FM 969, the site slopes up gradually before dropping off to relatively flat open farm fields and riparian vegetation adjacent to the river.
 Approximately, two-thirds of the property is located within the 100-year floodplain.
 Vegetation is a mix of field grasses, Live Oak-Ashe Juniper woods and riparian species along the river.

 To make this vision plan happen, Austin Parks Foundation contributed $250,000.
 For additional information, please email Charles Mabry or call (512) 974-9481.

 The vision plan is currently scheduled to be completed in early 2021.
 For a more detailed tentative schedule, click here.

-Boards and Commissions: Additional opportunities for community members to provide comments wil be available at the board and commissions below.
-However, due to the evolving COVID19 situation, meetings where the park will be discussed are to be determined.
+Boards and Commissions: Additional opportunities for community members to provide comments were available at the board and commissions below.

 Community Meeting #4: Celebrate the Park